aquariumbio/pydent/CreatingDocs.md

         """
         Initializer for SessionInterface

-        :param aqhttp: aqhttp instance for this interface
+        :param aqhttp: aqhttp instance for this interfaceppi
         :type aqhttp: AqHTTP
         :param session: session instance for this interface
         :type session: AqSession